OpenFodder/openfodder/README.md

 #### Original Engine Bugs

-These are issues in the original engine which have been fixed
+Issues in the original engine which have been fixed

 *Squad 2 and 3 grenade and rocket count did not refresh after use.